 Supporting a loved one or family member that has cancer can be extremely difficult.
 Contraction and treatment of cancer can be a very draining ordeal for the patient.
 Pain can occur in multiple stages.
-The discomfort that this can bring can be very severe and often has a debilitating side-effects, seeing a loved one in pain can be distressing and in this instance a caregiver, be it family, friends or a professional could help go a long way to the support of both you and your loved one.
+This discomfort can be severe and often has debilitating side effects.
+Seeing a loved one in pain is distressing.
+In these moments, a caregiver – whether a friend, family member, or professional – can provide vital support for you both.

 Of course, everyone has their care requirements that need to be seriously taken into consideration when caring for them, however, here is some advice if this is your first time caring.